Ensemble forecasting: Initial condition uncertainty

 Initial condition uncertainty arises due to errors in the estimate of the starting conditions for the forecast, both due to limited observations of the atmosphere, and uncertainties involved in using indirect measurements, such as satellite data, to measure the state of atmospheric variables.
 Initial condition uncertainty is represented by perturbing the starting conditions between the different ensemble members.
 This explores the range of starting conditions consistent with our knowledge of the current state of the atmosphere, together with its past evolution.
 There are a number of ways to generate these initial condition perturbations.
 The ECMWF model, the Ensemble Prediction System (EPS), uses a combination of singular vectors and an ensemble of data assimilations (EDA) to simulate the initial probability density.
 The singular vector perturbations are more active in the extra-tropics, while the EDA perturbations are more active in the tropics.
 The NCEP ensemble, the Global Ensemble Forecasting System, uses a technique known as vector breeding.
+Perturbing the initial state from the satellite measurements such that the perturbed states look physical is a tough task.
+Also, deep learning has brought forward some techniques to perturb the complex initial state almost physically using flow matching.